 Read more: Employer of Record vs. Own Entity

 Each alternative provides a different balance of control, service flexibility, and scalability.
-Choose based on your company’s specific needs, whether it’s retaining full control with support or delegating HR tasks to a trusted external partner.
+Choose based on your specific needs, whether that's retaining full control with support or delegating HR tasks to a trusted external partner.

 - Time and Cost Savings: PEO services cut administrative workload and reduce HR overhead, leading to an average 27% annual ROI, according to NAPEO.